Fujikura History

 The complex city "Fukagawa Gatharia" is born

-The former Fukagawa factory site was redeveloped to create a new city, Fukagawa Gatharia, in 2000.
-The historic area of Fukagawa is being redeveloped to create a vibrant town, with a complex offering three functions: business, shopping, and amenities.
+The former Fukagawa factory site was redeveloped, and a new city called Fukagawa Gatharia was born in 2000.
+The historic area of Fukagawa is being redeveloped to create a vibrant town, with a complex that combines three functions: business, shopping, and amenities.

 Redevelopment of the former Fukagawa factory site